cm-jones/cramer/README.md

 ## Documentation

-Documentation is generated automatically via doxygen and GitHub Actions by the `.github/workflows/document.yml` workflow.
+Detailed documentation is generated automatically via [Doxygen](https://www.doxygen.nl/) when there's a push or pull request on the main branch.
 It can be viewed at https://cm-jones.github.io/cramer/docs/html.

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/cm-jones/CONTRIBUTING.md) for information on how to contribute.
+See [CONTRIBUTING.md](https://github.com/cm-jones/CONTRIBUTING.md) for guidelines on how to contribute.

 ## License